-As you will see from our financials to be presented later in the meeting St. Francis Credit Union has performed very well in 2021.
-We used the opportunity to bolster our bad debt provisions, set aside funds for strategic initiatives and transfer funds to our General Reserves.
+As you will see from our financials to be presented later in the meeting St. Francis Credit Union has performed very well in 2022.
+We used the opportunity to bolster our bad debt provisions, and transfer funds to our General Reserves.
 The balance sheet continues to show asset growth and strength in the reserve position of the Credit Union.

-It was deemed prudent by the Board of Directors to not propose the payment of a dividend or interest rebate in 2021 given the economic conditions facing the sector.
+It was deemed prudent by the Board of Directors to not propose the payment of a dividend or interest rebate in 2022 given the economic conditions facing the sector.